Steady — Worry Is In Range

 Should I do anything with this result?

 Protect the conditions that keep you here.
 Sleep 7-9 hours, move your body most days, keep at least one low-demand relationship in your week, and watch for early warning signs such as racing thoughts at night or jaw clenching.
-If those appear and last two weeks, re-take the screener or speak to a GP.
+If those appear and last two weeks, re-take the check-in or speak to a GP.

 Is this an anxiety diagnosis?